-Torrefaction of biomass results in a high grade biofuel which can be used as a replacement of coal in electricity and heat production and as input for gasification processes in the production of high value biobased fuels and chemicals.
+Torrefaction of biomass results in a high grade biofuel which can be used as a replacement of coal in electricity and heat production.
+Torrefied biomass can also be used as input for gasification processes in the production of high value biobased fuels and chemicals.

-- Grinds & burns like coal – existing infrastructure can be used
+- Grinds & burns like coal – existing coal infrastructure can be used

 - Lower feedstock costs